The World of Train Set

 The therapist then, suggests an interpretation that connects the metaphorical narrative with the therapeutic relationships in reality.
 Once the client accepts this interpretation, she can use the metaphorical card to express her needs from the therapeutic relationship and what can help her feel safe in the process of therapy.

 With the help of the cards, the session that began with multiple ‘I don´t knows’ ends with the therapist and the client working towards the therapeutic goals, tuned to the client’s pace, and preferred ways of expressing herself.

 The cards depict visual metaphorical images that the client and the therapist can use to represent and to share feelings and thoughts they had difficulty expressing via direct questions and answers.

 Talking about the metaphors of a crossroad and a rollercoaster, was intertwined with talking about past experiences, current expectations or worries and future wishes.

 The therapist followed the client sensitively as they shifted back and forth between the metaphorical layer and reality.

 This enabled them to construct a common safe space where the images could be explored and evoke feelings related to the therapeutic relationship.

 The visual, metaphorical representation of their therapeutic relationship helped them to work together towards adjusting the therapeutic contract to the client’s needs and to the therapist’s professional considerations and goals.

-If you want to learn how to use these cards and others, you are welcome to attend one of our ONLINE workshops
+If you want to learn how to use these cards and others, please join one of our online workshops